DUI Arrest Rate Drops For The First Time In A Decade

 You can refuse to take any roadside sobriety test without penalty.
 You can also refuse to take a breathalizer, but the officer on scene can apply for an immediate warrant to draw blood without your permission.
 This also adds additional penalties.
 Do not admit to anything.
 Anything you say to a police officer can and will be used against you in court.
 The best practice is to remain silent.

-To protect your rights, and your future, Call (602)889-6273 for a free initial consultation with an experienced Enholm Law, PLLC Arizona DUI Attorney today.
+To protect your rights, and your future, Call (602)889-6273 for a initial consultation with an experienced Enholm Law, PLLC Arizona DUI Attorney today.